jeffreyhodge/notes/windows/powershell/vim.md

-#how to get vim working in powershell or cmd
+# How to get vim working in powershell or cmd

 https://www.vim.org/download.php